orbinson/adaptto-opentelemetry-demo/README.md

 ```

 TODO

-- Fix ServiceLoader to get MetricsExporter class
+- Add frameworks package to pre-install the opentelemetry and fix load order issues
 - Create aem archetype with opentelemetry
 - Update spring boot application to render a html that uses headless aem
 - Update aem archetype to have an example page that calls spring boot rest api